unaxcess/qUAck/README.md

 perl -pli~ -e 's/^V^M//' Makefile* */Makefile useful/useful.h useful/useful.cpp qUAck/CmdIO.cpp qUAck/qUAck.h EDF/EDF.cpp EDF/EDFElement.[ch]* Conn/Conn.cpp
 ```

+Also check that you have installed all the dependencies (see list below).

 ### How do I configure it?

 Under Unix you can put configuration options in a .qUAckrc file in your home directory.
 Under Windows put them in a qUAck.edf file in the same directory as the executable.
 Here's an example: